skip to main content

 We may earn money when you click our links.

-What scares you in horror movies?
+The scariest movies ever?
+Well, that depends—what scares you?
 Cruelty?
 Disease?
 Evil spirits?
 Mind control?
+Slashers?
 Vampires?
 Werewolves?
 Zombies?
-Slashers?
-Everyone has their freakout button—a specific fear—but it’s all scary when done well.
-In this article, we recommend a dreadful dozen of the scariest movies ever and note which streaming services have them available to stream, rent, or buy.
-And, as always, we list scores more of the scariest movies because, for some of us, a dozen ain’t enough.
+Everyone has their freakout button, a specific fear, but it’s all scary when done well.
+In this article, we recommend a dreadful baker’s butcher’s dozen of the scariest movies ever and note which streaming services have them available to stream, rent, or buy.
+And, as always, we list dozens more of the freakiest films because, for some of us, 13 ain’t enough.

 Although most on-demand streaming services have solid horror selections, you’ll find many of the scariest movies ever on horror-focused streaming services.
 Check out the Best Streaming Services for Horror Fans to learn about the frightening feasts available on Shudder, Screambox, Arrow Player, and Full Moon Features.